kevinjoseph97/country_capital/ReadMe.md

 Remember to call on these gems in your environment file so they can be accessible throught your application.

-You will then need to call on this environment file insude your run file which is the one to be executed on launch.
+You will then need to call on this environment file inside your run file which is the one to be executed on launch.

+There will be no tests that are run within this application so we won't have to worry about that.